gaehlerm/SoftwareEngineering/README.md

 This is how we are able to create extremely complex objects.
 We have to break them down into small parts that we understand very well and them build them together like Lego.
 Every time we assemble a few pieces we create something new that we give a name for and are able to explain to other humans what this thing does.
 It has a higher level of abstraction.

 Most people driving a car have a fair idea how it works.
-It has an engine, wheels, breaks, a steering wheel, etc. We can mentally break down a car into smaller objects that we still understand roughly.
+It has an engine, wheels, brakes, a steering wheel, etc. We can mentally break down a car into smaller objects that we still understand roughly.
 Now if the car has a technical problem, we can usually guess quite precisely which of all these parts broke.

 ## Writing understandable code